luk19/FED_HOLIDAYS_API/README.md

 ## Enhancements (if I had the time)
 - Adding user authentication logic with an API token
 - Adding an input option and endpoint for a date range rather than a specific date that would return all holidays in a specified date range.
+- Day-ahead Alert --> setup a cron task that runs once a day, queries the database, and sends users an alert message if the next day is a Holiday.
 - Easter Egg Dates --> if a user entered a date from 2021-2023 that has already passed and was _not_ a holiday, return the required "isHoliday: false" but also add an interesting fact from that date like "FactFromDate: Florida Man gets head-butted by Alligator."